Thyroid Cancer

 SPECIALIST.
 THYROID DISEASE AREA

-Thyroid cancer is the most common endocrine cancer although most tumors are curable by surgical treatment.
+Thyroid cancer is a malignant tumour that originates in the thyroid gland, a small butterfly-shaped gland located in the neck.
+Thyroid cancer is the most common endocrine cancer, although most tumours are curable by surgical treatment.

-The Clinic has set up the Thyroid Cancer Committee with the aim of offering quality and personalized care from diagnosis to cure of the disease endorsed by the experience of the team of specialists.
+The Clínica Universidad de Navarra Cancer Centre has set up the Thyroid Cancer Committee with the aim of offering quality, personalised care from diagnosis to cure of the disease, backed by the experience of the team of specialists.

-We have been the first center in Spain to use robotic and endoscopic surgery in thyroid interventions from the armpit, without scarring in the neck.
+We were the first centre in Spain to use robotic and endoscopic surgery in thyroid interventions from the armpit, without scarring the neck.

 A PERSONALIZED MEDICINE